albTian/slash_takehome/README.md

 # Slash frontend take home

 We're looking for strong frontend engineers who are obsessed with crafting great user experiences.
-We're looking for someone who both pays attention to the tiniest of details and can build beautiful and responsive UIs.
+We're looking for someone who both pays attention to the tiniest of details and can build beautiful and responsive user interfaces.
 If you are looking for more product-focused or backend/infra roles, check out our other challenges:

 - [Slash backend take home](https://github.com/kevinbai0/slash-backend-take-home)
 - [Slash full stack take home](https://github.com/kevinbai0/slash-fullstack-take-home)

+This is *the* primary challenge we evaluate candidates with.
+We don't have multiple rounds of interviews and we don't do any other technical assessments.
+We want you to show us what you can do so give us your best work!

 Clone this repository and push it to a private repo you own.
 Once you're done, shoot us an email to [engineering@joinslash.com](mailto:engineering@joinslash.com) and share your private Github repository with [@kevinbai0](https://github.com/kevinbai0).